 The Adjutant General”

 Ralph went out on a work detail to Clark Field to get out of the camp.
-It is not known if he was in the original POW detachment that left Camp O’Donnell in May 1942, or if he was a replacement who was sent to the airfield to replace a POW who had been sent to Bilibid because he could no longer work.
-Since the airfield had been an American base before the war, each of the POWs had a bunk and mattress.
-The POWs were used to repair the runways that had bombed by the Japanese on the first day of the war.
+It is believed if he was in the original POW detachment that left Camp O’Donnell in May 1942, Since the airfield had been an American base before the war, each of the POWs had a bunk and mattress.
+The POWs were used to repair the runways that had been bombed by the Japanese on the first day of the war.